 Price did not get serious about pursuing a New Rich lifestyle until 2016.
 He only began to entertain it seriously after falling ill in 2010.
 It took him well over a year to recover.
 “I lost so much financially during that time.
 I was completely and utterly unprepared.
 If I had put together a New Rich model, I would have lived off my businesses.”
 Still, Price did not pursue it until years later.
 He says, “I was stuck on the idea that I needed to “work” in the traditional sense of the word.”
 Price finally “broke down” and started implementing a New Rich, “Four Hour Work Week” lifestyle in 2016.

 Price is largely at four hours for his primary business—four to six hours a week—but even that is still shrinking.
 “It will eventually be a four hour work month,” he says.
 What does he do with his extra time?
-He is creating other four hour work week models.
-Each of them will provide, when mature, six digit incomes annually and each of them will require considerable less than four hours a week in work.
-He has four additional businesses in development with one of them just months away from also generating six digits, based on current growth.
+He is creating other four hour work week models and traveling as a hobby.
+Each of his new businesses will provide, when mature, six digit incomes annually and each of them will require considerable less than four hours a week in work.

 How has dramatically reducing his business life from around 50 hours to around 4 a week, worked?
-“Well, in February of 2016 I was still at 50 hours,” Price said.
+“Well, in February of 2016 I was still at 50 hours or more,” Price said.
 “In March, I jumped in both feet, dramatically reducing my work schedule.
-I was around 15 in no time and 6 to 8 shortly after.
+I was around 15 hours in no time and 6 to 8 shortly after.
 By the end of the year I was around 4 to 6.
-My income increased by over 60 percent in 2016.
+My income increased by over 20 percent in 2016.
 The more I got out of the way and created systems, the more money I made.”

-The book will be an ebook and is scheduled to be published in April.
+The book is an ebook and is AVAILABLE FOR PURCHASE IMMEDIATELY.
 He would love to hear from individuals who have read books like Rich Dad Poor Dad and Four Hour Work Week, but have little to show for it financially.

 This article was updated on 7/26/19 and 8/14/19.